YottaDB/YDBDoc/ProgGuide/functions.rst

 $View()
 ---------------------

 Returns information about an environmental factor selected by the arguments.
-In YottaDB/GT.M, the first argument contains a keyword identifying the environmental factor and, where appropriate, subsequent arguments select among multiple possible occurrences of that factor.
+In YottaDB, the first argument contains a keyword identifying the environmental factor and, where appropriate, subsequent arguments select among multiple possible occurrences of that factor.

 The format for the $VIEW() function is: